 Response and Integration

-A monitoring service should also be able to respond to critical situations based on the data it collects.
+A good monitoring service should also be able to respond to critical situations.
 Azure Monitor can send alerts and can be used to automate tasks based on the data it collects.

 Alerts in Azure Monitor Alerts can notify about critical conditions and can start actions to solve the issue.
 Alerts based on metrics give real-time notifications and based on logs can alert for complex logic between multiple sources.